nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Sat Dec 18 2021)
+### Joke of the day (Sun Dec 19 2021)
 <!-- joke -->
->Chuck Norris describes human beings as 'a sociable holder for blood and guts'.
+>You know how they say if you die in your dream then you will die in real life?
+In actuality, if you dream of death then Chuck Norris will find you and kill you.
 <!-- /joke -->

-*Last update: Sat, 18 Dec 2021 00:29:03 GMT*
+*Last update: Sun, 19 Dec 2021 00:31:29 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)